sebapersson/petab_sciml/docs/src/format.md

 The `operationType`, mapping table, and condition table together specify where a neural network model is integrated into a PEtab SciML problem.
 In particular (here, we refer to neural network inputs and outputs as simply inputs and outputs):

-1. **Neural network models in the ODE model’s right-hand side (RHS):**: If all inputs use `setAssignment` and all outputs use either `setRate` or `setParameter`, the neural network appears in the ODE right-hand side.
+1. **Neural network models in the ODE model’s right-hand side (RHS)**: If all inputs use `setAssignment` and all outputs use either `setRate` or `setParameter`, the neural network appears in the ODE right-hand side.
-2. **Neural network models in the observable function:**: If all inputs use `setAssignment` and no outputs are used in the condition table, then (at least some of) the outputs must be used in the observable formula.
+2. **Neural network models in the observable function**: If all inputs use `setAssignment` and no outputs are used in the hybridization table, then the outputs must be used in the observable formulas.
-3. **Neural network models to parametrize ODEs:**: If all inputs either use `setValue`, are assigned in the condition table, or are assigned to a constant variable in the mapping table, and if all outputs use `setValue` or are assigning in the condition table, then the neural network sets model parameters or initial values before the simulation.
+3. **Neural network models to parametrize ODEs**: If all inputs are constant targets, that is use `setValue`, are assigned in the condition table, or are assigned to a constant variable in the mapping table, and if all outputs assign using `setValue` or are assigning in the condition table, then the neural network sets model parameters or initial values before the simulation.

 All other combinations are disallowed because they generally do not make sense in a PEtab context.
-For example, if inputs use `setAssignment` and outputs use `setValue`, then parameter values prior to simulation would be set by an assignment rule derived from model equations.
-This is not allowed in PEtab because assignment rules might be time-dependent, and therefore outputs should use a different `operatorType`.
-Furthermore, if a parameter is to be assigned via a rule, it should already be incorporated into the model.
+An important consequence of this is that if all inputs are assigned to constant targets, then neural network outputs must also be assigning to constant targets in either the hybridization or condition tables.
 The `petab_sciml` library provides a linter to ensure that no disallowed combination is used.
-Packages that do not wish to depend on Python are strongly encouraged to verify that the input combinations in the condition table are valid.
+For packages that do not wish to depend on Python, it is strongly recommended to verify that the input combinations in the condition table are valid.

 !!! note "Model structure altering assignments"
     When `setRate`, `setAssignment`, or `setParameter` are used, the model structure or observable formula is altered during model import.
 Effectively, a neural network is inserted into the generated functions.
 PEtab SciML only supports such alterations if they are applied to all conditions; hence, these alterations can only be specified in the hybridization table.